TejaswiniBonam/react-js/theory/02_components.md

 # components
 * React applications are built from isolated pieces of UI called components.
-* React component is a JavaScript function that you can sprinkle with markup.
+* React component is a JavaScript function that you can sprinkle with markup and START WITH CAP LETTER.
 * core concepts of react
 * **REUSABLE**
 * Components can be